beepboopbop64/beepboopbop64.github.io/_posts/2024-03-28-permutation-test.md

 ## What is a Permutation Test?

 Let's embark on a thought experiment.
 You’re in a cafe, sipping your morning beverage, observing the world around you.
 On one side, there's a group savoring coffee; on the other, tea enthusiasts are enjoying their brew.
 A question strikes you: Does the choice between coffee and tea affect how quickly people can respond to a sudden event?
-You stand up and scream "HELP!!!" and with the help of a trusty high speed camera you of course have laying around time how long it takes everyone to react.
+You stand up and scream "HELP!!!" and with the aid of a trusty high speed camera you of course have laying around you time how long it takes everyone to react.

 Here's where the permutation test steps into the spotlight.
 It's a statistical method that doesn't just leap to conclusions; it probes deeper, testing our observed reality against the realm of chance.
 Imagine taking the labels 'coffee drinker' and 'tea drinker' and shuffling them like a deck of cards, redistributing them randomly to the reaction times recorded.
 Now, if the average reaction times between these randomly assigned groups consistently show differences as extreme (or more so) than the original groups, you’d start to question if the original observation was just a fluke.

 ### The Fun Part: Practical Application with Python
-To bring this concept out of the cafe and into the realm of data science, we turn to Python.
+To bring this concept out of the imaginary cafe and into the realm of data science, we turn to Python.
 It's like our digital laboratory where we can test our hypotheses with the precision of code.

 Let's roll up our sleeves and get coding: